shresthgupta9/restaurantPage/README.md

-Respawrant website using js es6 commands and webpack tool and lodash bundle.
+Respawrant website using js es6 commands and webpack and lodash bundle.